 - Format: Binary

-What is an .SPK file?
+What is a .SPK file extension?

 .SPK file extension is created by Atari. .SPK has been classified as Game Files.
 The format of .SPK file is Binary.

 Game map used by Deer Hunter, a virtual hunting game; includes the terrain, plants, hunting locations, and animals; can be a pre-installed game map or a custom map created by the player.

 NOTE: Atari Deer Hunter is no longer available for download.